mojocraftdojo/LLMs_transformers_text_classification/README.md

 This analysis focus on modeling using large language models (LLMs).
 However, previously, I did a separate analysis to apply various machine learning predictive models and Deep learning models on the same dataset to predict sentiments.
 If you are interested in checking out the side-by-side model performance, got to: https://github.com/mojocraftdojo/NLP_news_sentiment_analysis

-I will also update the notebook to include the DistilBERT model performance on top of below models to compare the model performance on this dataset.
+After this analysis, I will also update that Jupyter notebook to include the DistilBERT model performance to compare with the below models:

 >### **Classic Supervised learning models( Scikit-learn)**
 >> #### Model 0: Naive Bayes (baseline)